apache/airflow/docs/apache-airflow/core-concepts/tasks.rst

 .. note::

-    Manually-triggered tasks and tasks in event-driven DAGs will not be checked for an SLA miss.
+    Manually-triggered tasks and tasks in event-driven Dags will not be checked for an SLA miss.
 For more information on DAG ``schedule`` values see :doc:`DAG Run <dag-run>`.

 .. _concepts:sla_miss_callback: